 Sometimes removing the limiting beliefs, the blocks to hope, is enough.
 More commonly, for a life-script to change, something needs to be added as well as taken away.
 A life-script creates a familiar pattern, habits and expectations which are reinforced through experience.
 To build something new, we need first to understand the familiar, but then be curious, see the bigger picture, and look in some unexpected places.

 This involves exploring deficits, what was and is missing in a person’s life.
 Everyone has deficits in their life.
 Some people have never felt truly accepted by others.
 Some have never felt enjoyed just for being who they are.
 Others have never felt safe enough to let their guard down.
 In my experience, a client being able to experience acceptance, or being enjoyed by another, or gaining a sense of safety, is a powerful igniter of hope, a window onto a new world.
 Such new experiences can enable someone, not only to hope that it can be repeated beyond therapy, but to seek it from others, and understand for the first time that such experiences really are available to them.
+In other words, we work cognitively, emotionally and practically on changing the script.

 The reality and necessity of hope